lucamartucci/lucamartucci.github.io/index.md

 In particular, recently I have been thinking about questions related to the topics of

 * spectral graph theory
-* applications linear/semidefinite programming, the Sum-of-Squares algorithms
+* applications of linear/semidefinite programming, the Sum-of-Squares algorithms
 * algorithms and complexity of average-case optimization/inference problems

 You can reach me at &nbsp;***jiyu dot zhang at phd dot unibocconi dot it***